LRvdLinden/UptimeRobot-HA-Card/README.md

 - Make sure you have installed the lovelace [uptime-card](https://github.com/dylandoamaral/uptime-card) and [fontawesome icons](https://github.com/thomasloven/hass-fontawesome).
 This can be done manually or directly via hacs

 ### Make Home Assistant intergration
-- Make the intergration with [UptimeRobot in Home Assistant](https://www.home-assistant.io/integrations/uptimerobot/)
+- Make the integration with [UptimeRobot in Home Assistant](https://www.home-assistant.io/integrations/uptimerobot/)
  ```yaml
      # Example configuration.yaml entry
      binary_sensor: